Follow The Impact

 Grant Award 2011

-June 9, 2011, Outside the Box was awarded the 2011 Impact 100 Greater Indianapolis $100,000 grant.
+June 9, 2011, Outside the Box was awarded the 2011 Impact 100 Greater Indianapolis $100,000 Change-Maker Grant.
 Outside the Box began in June 2008 and has in three years grown to 95 clients and 27 employees–maxing out its current space.
 Impact 100 funds were used to expand their services, facilities and spread the word of the good work they do for primarily young adult clients, without access to special education programs in schools.
 OTB is the only provider in Indiana that matches students in small groups sharing a bond of age, personality, interests and personal goals.
 Time at OTB is focused on skills and education in the areas of daily living, self-advocacy, community involvement and creative exploration in OTB’s art therapy program.

 The following four finalists each received unrestricted grants of $11,250: Arts Council of Indianapolis; Indianapolis Parks Foundation; Brook’s Place; Morning Dove Therapeutic Riding Center.